vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 <!--
 OUTLINE:
 [x] what we had before: var
-[] what we have now: const and let
 [] details of let
 [] details of const
 [] when to use const